This is the third of the High School Stories, stories I wrote in high school. They are not stories about high school.

 Three teachers generously read “Soot.”
 One, an English teacher, was the only and also first person to offer me constructive criticism.
 An open-ended story was fine, she told me, but there had to be a resolution for at least one mystery.
 She also criticized some odd changes in tense on the part of the narrator.
 This is fair and a mark of unprofessionalism, but I leave this awkwardness in to better simulate the sense that the narrator wrote the story in some kind of undated journal.
 At times, the narrator writes while in the midst of the action, and at others afterwards.

 Since the reception was warm, I told myself there was no shame that I could not entirely explain what “Soot” means.
 Kafka wrote gibberish, I thought, and people call him a genius for some reason.
 Art, to some degree, was mystical.
 The art lies in what one does not wholly understand.
 “Soot” involved generating a certain mental space, not delivering plot details.
 After several journals rejected “Soot,” one of their editors wrote slightly more detailed feedback: “I never was quite sure what was really happening, even allowing for misperception by the narrator.
 The prose was a bit stiff.”
 I agree about the prose.
 At the time, I was not used to writing with emotion.
 That high school English teacher had been right all along.
-She judged, at another time, that, more broadly, my fiction was all too cliché and incoherent.
+At another time, she judged that, more broadly, my fiction was all too cliché and incoherent.
 Was she right about that too?

 Today I am too disenchanted to believe art is worth anything, especially mine.
 In 2014, I felt proud of “Soot.”
 In 2021, I am embarrassed that I created such corny and pretentious fantasy.
 No publisher will take “Soot,” nor should they.
 So, on this webpage, I leave the words of my teenage self, a passionate and optimistic self now dead.